internal linking

 It’s important to note the concept of authority has changed a lot over the years.
 It used to mean “build a ton of links from anywhere.”
 Now Google ignores most of the backlinks it finds, so you must be strategic about the backlinks you build.
 The better your content, the more links you’ll naturally earn from authoritative brands.

-Internal link building is an excellent way to deliver a premium user experience while moving potential customers deeper into your conversion funnel.
+Internal links deliver a premium user experience while moving potential customers deeper into your conversion funnel.
 As users consume your content, they’ll have more questions.
 When you anticipate those questions, you can guide their thought process.
-Then, by strategically adding internal links to your content, you’ll prompt action.
+Then, by strategically adding links to your content, you’ll prompt action.

 When you serve users what they want, they’re more likely to remain on your website instead of returning to Google for answers.
 This builds brand awareness, builds trust, fosters brand loyalty and increases sales.